 Prince of Wales Private Hospital has restricted visitors on the wards to:

-When you come to Hospital, we need you to practice social distancing and hand hygiene for the protection of our vulnerable patients and hard-working staff - and for your own health, too.
+While you are at our Hospital, please remember to practice social distancing and hand hygiene for the protection of our vulnerable patients and hard-working staff - and for your own health, too.